aiven/devportal/docs/platform/howto/saml/setup-saml-okta.rst

           ``https://console.aws.aiven.io/`` when using Aiven AWS Marketplace Console

    .. important::
-      The ``Default RelayState`` is the homepage of the Aiven Console and is foundamental for IdP initiated sign-on to function correctly.
+      The ``Default RelayState`` is the homepage of the Aiven Console and is fundamental for IdP initiated sign-on to function correctly.

    .. note::
       The ``Single sign on URL`` and ``Audience URI (SP Entity ID)`` values are visible in `Aiven Console <https://console.aiven.io/>`__ on the newly created Authentication method page.